Montague apples: all in the family

 “Where Scifresh or Jazz came from a breeder, Ambrosia is truly natural selection,” Little says.
 “A grower in Canada went out to his orchard one day and found this limb on a tree had grown, and the apples on it were completely different.
 It was a genetic mutation – a chance.
 The apple tree was a Fuji, but the apple was a different colour and shape.

-“He took that limb and he grafted it onto some root stock and propagated it up, and now Ambrosia apples are sold all over the world.”
+“He took that limb and he grafted it onto some rootstock and propagated it up.
+Now Ambrosia apples are sold all over the world.”

 Nurturing the land and the local community

 “You can only do that if you’re sustainable,” Little says.
-“We see ourselves as people of the land, and it’s our pride to make sure we can keep farming.
-At the Narre Warren property, all the water that we use is all captured.
+“We see ourselves as people of the land.
+It’s our pride to make sure we can keep farming.
+At the Narre Warren property, all the water that we use is captured.
 We try to rebuild the organic matter, rebuild the soil, so we leave things fallow for as long as we can.

-“We also use integrated pest management – releasing a population, or encouraging the development of a population of a non-threatening insect species in order to control an insect species that’s damaging to fruit.”
+“We also use integrated pest management.
+This releases a population, or encourages the development of a population of a non-threatening insect species in order to control an insect species that’s damaging to fruit.”